ono-midori/ono-midori.github.io/techs/zguide.md

 E: server seems to be offline, abandoning
 ```

 The client sequences each message and checks that replies come back exactly in order: that no requests or replies are lost, and no replies come back more than once, or out of order.
-Run the test a few times until you’re convinced that this mechanism actually works.
-You don’t need sequence numbers in a production application; they just help us trust our design.
+Run the test a few times until you're convinced that this mechanism actually works.
+You don't need sequence numbers in a production application; they just help us trust our design.

 The client uses a REQ socket, and does the brute force close/reopen because REQ sockets impose that strict send/receive cycle.
 You might be tempted to use a DEALER instead, but it would not be a good decision.
-First, it would mean emulating the secret sauce that REQ does with envelopes (if you’ve forgotten what that is, it’s a good sign you don’t want to have to do it).
-Second, it would mean potentially getting back replies that you didn’t expect.
+First, it would mean emulating the secret sauce that REQ does with envelopes (if you've forgotten what that is, it's a good sign you don't want to have to do it).
+Second, it would mean potentially getting back replies that you didn't expect.

 Handling failures only at the client works when we have a set of clients talking to a single server.
 It can handle a server crash, but only if recovery means restarting that same server.
-If there’s a permanent error, such as a dead power supply on the server hardware, this approach won’t work.
+If there's a permanent error, such as a dead power supply on the server hardware, this approach won't work.
 Because the application code in servers is usually the biggest source of failures in any architecture, depending on a single server is not a great idea.

 So, pros and cons:

 - Pro: simple to understand and implement.
 - Pro: works easily with existing client and server application code.
 - Pro: ZeroMQ automatically retries the actual reconnection until it works.
-- Con: doesn’t failover to backup or alternate servers.
+- Con: doesn't failover to backup or alternate servers.

 ### Basic Reliable Queuing (Simple Pirate Pattern)

 Our second approach extends the Lazy Pirate pattern with a queue proxy that lets us talk, transparently, to multiple servers, which we can more accurately call “workers”.
-We’ll develop this in stages, starting with a minimal working model, the Simple Pirate pattern.
+We'll develop this in stages, starting with a minimal working model, the Simple Pirate pattern.

 In all these Pirate patterns, workers are stateless.
-If the application requires some shared state, such as a shared database, we don’t know about it as we design our messaging framework.
+If the application requires some shared state, such as a shared database, we don't know about it as we design our messaging framework.
 Having a queue proxy means workers can come and go without clients knowing anything about it.
 If one worker dies, another takes over.
 This is a nice, simple topology with only one real weakness, namely the central queue itself, which can become a problem to manage, and a single point of failure.

 ![](./pics/zmq/fig48.png)

 The basis for the queue proxy is the load balancing broker from Chapter 3 - Advanced Request-Reply Patterns.
 What is the very minimum we need to do to handle dead or blocked workers?
-Turns out, it’s surprisingly little.
+Turns out, it's surprisingly little.
 We already have a retry mechanism in the client.
 So using the load balancing pattern will work pretty well.
-This fits with ZeroMQ’s philosophy that we can extend a peer-to-peer pattern like request-reply by plugging naive proxies in the middle.
+This fits with ZeroMQ's philosophy that we can extend a peer-to-peer pattern like request-reply by plugging naive proxies in the middle.

-We don’t need a special client; we’re still using the Lazy Pirate client.
+We don't need a special client; we're still using the Lazy Pirate client.
 Here is the queue, which is identical to the main task of the load balancing broker:

 ```c++
 //